 You are welcome to co-teach with another instructor, though you should be aware that co-teaching requires a great deal of collaborative lesson planning.
 Some instructors have told us that it was easier to teach independently than to co-teach.
 Most FYE classes are assigned peer mentors, who also act in some instructor capacities.
 Co-instructors sometimes find it difficult to create more individualized relationships with students when there are so many instructors in the room.

 How flexible is the curriculum?

 Pretty flexible.
 There are three required UNIV 1800 experiences/assignments that will take 2-3 of the 14 class periods.
-These experiences are: an in-class presentation by VAWPP, a Critical Reflection assignment involving the Writing Center, and an in-class First College Résumé assignment and presentation by the Center for Career Development.
+These experiences are: an in-class presentation by VAWPP, a Critical Reflection assignment involving the Writing Center, and an in-class Career Kickoff Résumé assignment and presentation by the Center for Career Development.
 Other than these three required elements, all other class times are yours to do with as you would like.